42minutes/go-42minutes/README.md

     default to config value)
   * `diff` - runs diff to find missing episodes

+### HTTP API

+The standalone client comes with an HTTP API for managing the user library.
+More info on the [42minutes HTTP API docs](http://docs.42minutes.apiary.io).

 ### Getting started

 Go vendor doesn't work right now (issue #22), feel free to `go get ./...`